Falguni Mitra: Early life

-Mitra was initiated into music by his father, Sangeetacharya Shib Mitra, at the age of five.
+Pandit Falguni Mitra was initiated into music by his father, Sangeetacharya Shib Mitra, at the age of five.

 Education and work

-Mitra completed his Intermediate from St. Xaviers College, Kolkata; Bachelor's Degree from Vivekananda College, University of Madras and then earned a master's degree in Philosophy from the University of Madras.
+Falguni Mitra completed his Intermediate from St. Xaviers College, Kolkata; Bachelor's Degree from Vivekananda College, University of Madras and then earned a master's degree in Philosophy from the University of Madras.

 Mitra had a career in management with a multinational, Cookson Group PLC.
 Along with his professional career, he also pursued music and took it to an extent which was to be soon recognized as his own rendition of Dhrupad, in India and across the world.